MicrosoftDocs/bing-docs/bing-docs/bing-video-search/quickstarts/rest/csharp.md

 For information about resizing the thumbnails, see [Resizing and cropping thumbnails](../../../bing-web-search/resize-and-crop-thumbnails.md).

 ## Displaying the videos

 The response's `value` field contains the list of videos.
 The example shows the fields you're most likely to use.
 For the full list of fields, see the [Video](../../reference/response-objects.md#video) object.

-The [VideosAnswer](../../reference/response-objects.md#videosanswer) object contains a number of fields like `pivotSuggestions`, `queryExpansions`, and `relatedSearches` that this example doesn't address.
+The [VideosAnswer](../../reference/response-objects.md#videosanswer) object contains a number of fields like `pivotSuggestions` and `relatedSearches` that this example doesn't address.

 ```csharp
         // Prints the list of videos in the JSON response.